kwaldenphd/pandas-machine-learning-intro/README.md

 ## Lab Goals

 This lab covers the core components of `pandas`, with a focus on elements of `pandas` used in machine learning.
 It covers loading a structured data file (CSV and JSON) as a `DataFrame`, and sorting, selecting, and filtering the resulting `DataFrame`.
 The lab also covers common data parsing and wrangling challenges like duplicate entries and missing data.
-It covers the basic of data wrangling and manipulation in Python using `pandas`, as well as the fundamentals of creating plots in Python using `matplotlib`, including the basic anatomy of a `matplotlib` figure.
+It covers the basic of data wrangling and manipulation in Python using `pandas`, as well as the fundamentals of creating plots in Python using `matplotlib`.

 By the end of this lab, students will be able to;
 - Load a structured data file as a `DataFrame` in Python using `pandas`